diffra/VPS/README.md

 ## Copyright and License

-Copyright (c) 2012 Benoit Michaud / Tiger's Way
+Copyright (c) 2013 James Bertelson / Diffras

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal